Wagyu Burgers

 • To assemble.
 Brioche burger buns, cheese, lettuce, tomato, and sautéed mushrooms.

 • The best sauce for wagyu burgers.
-Because of the rich flavor of the beef, a creamy sauce is a must in all burgers.
-We usually add mayonnaise (or spicy mayo) and either Big Mac sauce or another burger sauce.
+Because of the beef’s rich flavor, a creamy sauce is a must for all burgers.
+I usually add mayonnaise (or spicy mayo) and either Big Mac sauce or another burger sauce.

 How to make Wagyu beef burgers